This is a guide to the best lenses for the Sony a7III full frame mirrorless camera in 2023.

 Sometimes I gravitate toward the simplicity and low light performance of a prime lens, and sometimes I need the versatility of a zoom lens.

-I think the most important things to consider are: what do you shoot? and what is your style?
+I think the most important things to consider when choosing Sony a7 III lenses: what do you shoot? and what is your style?

 By answering these questions, you’ll be able to evaluate the above lenses to see which are right for you!